Skip to content

 5-Minute History Lesson on the Dot Com Bust from The Plain Bagel

-Twenty-one years after all of this went down, I am this to convince the next generation of tech workers to consider a legacy company for your next opportunity.
+Twenty-one years after all of this went down, I am writing this to convince the next generation of tech workers to consider a legacy company for your next opportunity.

 Working for a startup or a tech company is seductive for many people.
 Perks, swag, and cool outings; the pride of being part of something disruptive and game-changing; and the chance of exiting with millions after cashing in stock grants.